ccoupe/mqtt-camera-motion/README.md

 ## Support
-The best way to contact me about problems, suggestions, wishes and fixes is to file an (https://github.com/ccoupe/mqtt-camera-motion/issues)[issue at the github repo.]
+The best way to contact me about problems, suggestions, wishes and fixes is to file an [https://github.com/ccoupe/mqtt-camera-motion/issues](issue at the github repo.)
 Membership is free.
 If it crashed, a backtrace dump is really, really useful as are error messages from the Hubitat log if that is where the problem shows up.